Now is the time to sign up for Summer 2016 CSA Shares!

 We believe a farm must be able to sustain the farmers to survive.
 Our focus is on our farm and CSA.

 We strive to build a better community.
 We have donated over 50,000 lbs of produce to local food shelves and Salvation Farms.

 We are proud to be members of Deep Root Organic Co-Op.
 They market and ship our crops from Maine to Florida.

 If you are interested in becoming an Intern with Valley Dream Farm, please visit our Farm Internship page.

 Joe, Anne, Jay, Becky, and Jon Tisbert,

 A Little Tisbert Family History

 We purchased the Farm in 1992 from Fred Trask and the American Farmland Trust.
 It was originally called “Sugar Bush Farm”, but the 90 acres of maple sugar trees were separated from the main farm and sold to our neighbors before our purchase.

-Our interest in organic farming started when we were offered several tons of chemicals to eradicate some serious weeds.
+Our interest in organic farming started when we were offered a large quantity of chemicals to eradicate some serious weeds.
 We knew our water table and these harsh chemicals would eventually meet, so we declined the offer.

 Hard work turns dreams into reality and Valley Dream Farm is our proof!